 First you need to add the Google Analytics Page Views and Users instant metrics to your account.

-If this is your first time creating Google Analytics instant metrics, you can go here for more detailed steps.
+If this is your first time adding Google Analytics instant metrics, you can go here for more detailed steps.

 To add Google Analytics Page Views and Users instant metrics: